 Thus it becomes crucial to understand what’s the proper ratio between travelers and hosts on the platform to make sure it keeps being valuable on both sides.

 Tinder case study

-Take the case of a dating app which draws value from having people encounter locally.
-If more users join but from locations spread across the world, no much local network effects are picking up.
+Take the case of a dating app that draws value from having people encounter locally.
+If more users join but from locations spread across the world, not much local network effects are picking up.

 Quite the opposite.
 If a critical mass is not reached at each local hub, the platform might lose value quickly.
 Imagine the case of a woman looking for a date.
 The faster she will be able to meet the best match.

 The more the platform will be valuable.
 However, to be very valuable, the service has to make sure those people can meet in a place nearby.
 And it there are no matches available locally, the dating platform would lose value quickly.